History of the Jews in Suriname: Black Jews

 Jews with African ancestry have lived in the Americas since the colonial era.
 Before the 1820s, the largest Jewish communities were in the Caribbean, as were the largest communities of Jews with ancestral ties to Africa.
 Of the Caribbean Jewish communities, Suriname had the most sizable Black Jewish population.
 European Jews in Suriname converted both people they enslaved and the children of Jewish men and women of color.
 Incorporation of enslaved people into Judaism was so important that in 1767–68, Dutch Jew Salomon Levy Maduro published Sefer Brit Itschak, which contained the names of seven ritual circumcisers in Suriname along with prayers for converting and circumcising enslaved people.
 Although initially most Afro-Surinamese people entered Judaism through conversion, by the end of the eighteenth century, many members of the Black Jewish community had been Jews from birth for several generations.
+Black Jews were never regarded as white Jews and were discriminated against.

 By 1759, Afro-Surinamese Jews (sometimes referred to by scholars as "Eurafrican Jews") had formed their own brotherhood called Darhe Jesarim ("Path of the Righteous").
 Darhe Jesarim both educated Jews of color and provided a place where Afro-Surinamese Jews could worship without the inequities and distinctions made in Paramaribo's Neveh Shalom and Tzedek ve-Shalom congregations.
 In 1817, Darhe Jesarim was disbanded and its members were absorbed back into the city's two white-run synagogues.
 Late eighteenth-century census takers tabulated that 10% of Suriname's Jewish community was non-white.
 One historian has suggested, however, that by the end of the eighteenth century the majority of Jews in Suriname may have had at least one African ancestor, even if they were considered white at the time.
 Famous Surinamese artists and figures with Jewish ancestry include Maria Louisa de Hart, Augusta Curiel, and Josef Nassy.

 During the nineteenth and twentieth centuries some members of Suriname's community travelled north, and settled in North American cities.
 For example, in 1857, a German-Jewish journalist interviewed several African American women who worshipped at Congregation Shearith Israel in New York who had immigrated from Suriname.